Summary of significant accounting policies

 We report deferred income taxes resulting from the temporary differences between the book values and the tax values of assets and liabilities using the liability method.
 The differences are calculated at nominal value using the enacted tax rate applicable at the time the temporary difference is expected to reverse.
 Deferred income tax assets attributable to unutilized losses carried forward or other timing differences are reduced by a valuation allowance if it is more likely than not that such losses will not be utilized to offset future taxable income.

 We have potential obligations under guarantee contracts that we have entered into with third parties.
-See Note 30—Commitment and contingencies.
+See Note 29—Commitments and contingencies.
 We initially recognize guarantees at fair value.
 Subsequently, if it becomes probable that we will be required to perform under a guarantee, we accrue a liability based on an estimate of the loss we will incur to perform under the guarantee.
-The estimate of the loss is generally measured as the amount by which the contractual guaranteed value exceeds the fair market value or future lease cash flows of the underlying aircraft.
+The loss estimate is generally measured as the amount by which the contractual guaranteed value exceeds the fair market value or future lease cash flows of the underlying aircraft.

 Accrued maintenance liability

 Under our aircraft leases, the lessee is responsible for maintenance and repairs and other operating expenses related to the flight equipment during the term of the lease.
 In certain instances, such as when an aircraft is not subject to a lease, we may incur maintenance and repair expenses for our aircraft.
 Maintenance and repair expenses are recorded in leasing expenses in our Consolidated Income Statements, to the extent such expenses are incurred by us.